knative/docs/tutorials/katacoda/3-eventing-intro-channels/step2.md

 ## Event Topologies
-We will walk through the topologies from the simplest and towards more complicated
+We will walk through the simplest to more complicated topologies

 ### 1:1 Event Delivery
 The most straightforward use case is that whenever events are produced, you want some code to handle that event.